Domestic Case Example

 (2) Standardize forest management and forest management procedures through the use of forest Trusts

-(3) Effectively use timber produced from forests related to forest Trusts
+(3) Effectively use wood produced from forests related to forest Trusts

 (4) Promote the expansion of forest trusts to other regions